Caving in Tunisia: Cave Nefza

 The cave Nefza is an extension of the mine Ghanguet Kef at Jebel El Damous which peaked at about 202 metres.
 The latter is formed by land dating from the Cretaceous, the Eocene, and the Oligocene.
 At these sites are deposits of zinc and lead.

 The cavity, with a total length of 310 metres and a height of 60 metres, contains a tectonic accident: its cross section shows a general shape of a triangle with a straight wall western wall and a shaped Eastern staircase reversed.
 A gallery of thirty metres, covered in concentric circles and ovals, about eight metres above the ground, leads to a first room that leads to two lanes of forty metres in length, at different levels, leading to a large room in which there are two columns of stalagmites.
-A narrow conduit leads to a third room containing concretions and eccentrics.
+A conduit leads to a third room containing concretions and eccentrics.
 At this level, progress is blocked by a narrow conduit.

 Caves Joumine

 The region of Joumine has land dating to the Triassic and Cretaceous.
-The caves in this area are located more precisely in the region Errouaha.

 Access to the cave of El Blida is difficult: it is entered through a narrow conduit that leads to a very small room leading into the main room; the passage between these two rooms is made through a slope of approximately 20°.

-Access to the cave of Bou Touil is relatively easy: the entrance is from a fairly broad which leads to narrow corridors on the left side.
-It leads to a large room with good stalactites and stalagmites and columns.
+Access to the cave of Bou Touil is the entrance is from a fairly broad which leads to narrow corridors on the left side.
+It leads to a room with stalactites and stalagmites and columns.
 A large, steep (about 45 ° to 50 °) corridor in the back is ended by a narrow passage that stops the progression.
-This cave has been subject to a thorough study, including petrography and mineralogy analysis performed on many samples.

 Cave Ichkeul

 The Ichkeul cave is located in the Jebel Ichkeul, located about twenty kilometres from the city of Bizerte in the National Park Ichkeul covering an area of 12,600 hectares including a lake of 8,500 hectares.
 Limestone, dolomite, and marble rocks date from Triassic and Jurassic and are located above a collapsed ditch.

-The cave itself has a narrow entrance allowing access to a vast room with large cracks along the length of the walls and showing several cavities.
+The cave itself has a narrow entrance allowing access to a room with cracks along the length of the walls and showing cavities.
 The room is followed by a narrow corridor formed by the wall and giant calcitic concretions, which ends with a stack of 32 metres.
 On the sides of the second room there are draperies, small stalactites and young stalagmites.
-The cave is well lit and ventilated, and it has a diverse wildlife, including bats, birds and reptiles.